 - It’s actually 10,000 Btu/h but Iwatani claims that its aluminum heating connector makes the system more efficient by keeping the can from dropping too far in temperature, so the burner produces as if it were a 12,000 But/h.

 If you were thinking about getting the big brother of this ZA-3HP butane stove, the Iwatani 35-FW, the 35-FW is made in Japan and has brass parts, a heavier grate, 15,000 Btuh/h output (that’s 25% more heat than the ZA-3HP), and a small windshield, but at twice the price.
-The better component quality is good for unit longevity, and you immediately benefit from the windshield and higher heat output and the windshield which makes it excellent for car camping.
+The better component quality is good for unit longevity, and you immediately benefit from the higher heat output and the windshield which makes it excellent for car camping.
 The 35-FW also comes with a fancier magnetic locking system, but the cheaper ZA-3HP lever locking system works just fine.

 (Note: Cheap natural gas stoves like those found in many apartment rental units typically offer no more than 9,000 Btu/h output on the largest burner (most stoves have at least one large burner and multiple smaller burners).
 The most expensive residential stoves typically offer 17,000+ Btu/h output on the largest burner.
 Thus the ZA-3HP’s 12,000 Btu/h is comparable to the largest burner on a medium-priced residential natural gas cooktop.)